 Hong arrived in the United States alone in 1982 and lived with a foster family in South Hadley, Massachusetts.
 Like many other immigrants, adapting a new life in a new country was difficult for him.

 After experiencing the devastation of his country and witnessing the living conditions of his fellow countrymen especially the poor, when he returned to his native land in 1993, Hong made a promise that he would go back to help them.
 Honoring that promise in the following year, Hong returned to Cambodia to work for two international non-profit organizations, the Cambodian-American National Development Organization (CANDO) and the United Nations Development Program (UNDP).
 In that role, he assisted the government in job creation, budget, education, and promote tourism.
 Hong also founded an international language center in the capital city of Phnom Penh teaching English and computer skills to over 800 local students.

 Hong graduated from Holyoke Catholic High School in 1988 and from University of Massachusetts in Amherst in 1992 with a BA in Political Science.
-Hong lives in Lynn with his wife, Thavra, a Social Worker at the Lynn Community Health Center and at Catholic Charities, and they live with their two children, Anna, who is a student at the University of Massachusetts in Boston and William, who are both students in the Lynn public schools.
+Hong lives in Lynn with his wife, Thavra, a Mental Health Counselor at the Lynn Community Health Center and at Catholic Charities, and they live with their two children, Anna, who is a student at the University of Massachusetts in Boston and William, who are both students in the Lynn public schools.

 Among his other roles and activities, Hong is a: